scarletkc/TabHere/docs/privacy-policy.md

 ## Storage and retention

-- Extension settings are stored in `chrome.storage.local` or `chrome.storage.sync` depending on your “Sync settings & API key” option.
+- Extension settings are stored in `chrome.storage.local` or `chrome.storage.sync` depending on your "Sync settings & API key" option.
 When sync is enabled, Google/Chrome may synchronize these settings across your signed-in browsers.
 - TabHere keeps a short-lived in-memory cache of recent suggestions (about 30 seconds) to reduce duplicate requests.
 This cache is not written to disk.
 - TabHere does not implement a server-side history, account system, or centralized database.

 ## Your choices and controls

-- You can restrict where TabHere runs using “Allowed sites” and “Blocked sites”.
+- You can restrict where TabHere runs using "Allowed sites" and "Blocked sites".
-- “Disable on sensitive inputs (password/OTP)” is enabled by default; you can change it in settings.
+- "Disable on sensitive inputs (password/OTP)" is enabled by default; you can change it in settings.
 - You can remove your data by clearing the extension’s storage (Chrome → Extensions → TabHere) or by uninstalling the extension.

 ## Security